caiostoduto/Getting-to-Philosophy/README.md

 ```

 ## Notebooks Overview

-1. **Select_Dump.ipynb**: This notebook downloads the Wikipedia dump, verifies its integrity using SHA1, and extracts the `-pages-articles-multistream.xml.bz2` file.
+1. **Select_Dump.ipynb**: Downloads the Wikipedia dump, verifies its integrity using SHA1, and extracts the `-pages-articles-multistream.xml.bz2` file.

 2. **Process_Dump.ipynb**: Processes the extracted dump, parsing each page and its redirects.